nikic/PHP-Parser/grammar/README.md

 In order to rebuild the parser, you need [moriyoshi's fork of kmyacc](https://github.com/moriyoshi/kmyacc-forked).
 After you compiled/installed it, run the `rebuildParser.php` script.

 By default only the `Parser.php` is built.
-If you want to additionally build `Parser/Debug.php` and `y.output` run the script with `--debug`.
+If you want to additionally emit debug symbols and create `y.output`, run the script with `--debug`.
 If you want to retain the preprocessed grammar pass `--keep-tmp-grammar`.